LostInCompilation/RangeBasedForLoop-WithCounter/README.md

     This is currently in development and will be added in the next few days.

 - #### Iterators
-    You can also use `std::iterators` to specify a range.
+    You can also use `std::iterator` to specify a range.
 This will print  only the first two elements of `vec`.
     ```cpp
     for(auto [value, index] : count(vec.begin(), vec.begin() + 2))
         std::cout << index << ": " << value << std::endl;